 However, with today’s monitoring technology doctors can make faster and more accurate diagnoses thanks the real-time data they’re provided with.
 This information can be the difference between life and death for many patients.

-The technological advancements in remote monitoring has also made new patient pathways possible.
+The technological advancements in remote monitoring have also made new patient pathways possible.
 Patients can now be monitored continuously and extensively at home, reducing hospitalisation and saving healthcare expenditure.
 And as you know, this freeing-up of hospital resources has never been more important because of the difficulties caused be the COVID-19 pandemic.

 The data produced through continuous monitoring is not just beneficial for the insight it provides on a single patient.
 It also can be used to develop cloud-based analytics to further improve diagnosis and treatment throughout the space.
 In the UK, the Secretary of State for Health, Matthew Hancock, has established the National AI Lab to unlock the potential of this data.